 Forns index: It involves parameters like age, platelet count, cholesterol, and GGT[60].
-Forns index = [7.811 - 3.131 × ln(platelet count)] + [0.781 × ln(GGT in IU/L)] + [3.467 × ln(age) - 0.014 × cholesterol in mg%].

-Forns Index differentiates mild fibrosis from severe fibrosis.
+Forns index was calculated as [7.811 - 3.131 × ln(platelet count)] + [0.781 × ln(GGT in IU/L)] + [3.467 × ln(age) - 0.014 × cholesterol in mg%].
+It differentiates mild fibrosis from severe fibrosis.

 PGA and PGAA index: PGA is used to assess fibrosis in alcoholics[61].
-A combination of prothrombin index, GGT, and Apolipoprotein A is used in calculating PGA.
+A combination of prothrombin index, GGT, and apolipoprotein A is used in calculating PGA.
 It is considered 65% accurate in detecting liver fibrosis.
-Furthermore, a2 macroglobulins was added and PGAA was invented.
-It has 70% accuracy in detecting fibrosis[62].
+Furthermore, a2 macroglobulin was added and PGAA was invented.
+It has a 70% accuracy in detecting fibrosis[62].

 FIB-4: It is a simple, fast, and cheap test that gives immediate results[23].
 It is a validated test used for detecting hepatitis B and C. The AUC of 0.85 and 0.81 for detecting severe fibrosis was found in HCV and HBV, respectively[63,64].

-FIB-4 = [Age (years) × AST (U/L)]/[Platelet count × √ALT (U/L)]
+IB-4 was calculated as [Age (years) × AST (U/L)]/[Platelet count × √ALT (U/L)]

 Fibroindex: It is a simple scoring system[65].
 It showed an AUC of 0.83 for fibrosis detection.
-Also, a cutoff value of 2.25 was strongly associated with F2-F3 fibrosis staging with an NPV of 90%[65].
-Fibroindex = [1.738 - 0.064 × platelet count (104/mm3)] + [0.005 × AST (U/L)] + [0.463 × gamma globulin (g/dL)].
+Also, a cutoff value of 2.25 was strongly associated with F2-F3 fibrosis stage with an NPV of 90%[65].
+Fibroindex was calculated as [1.738 - 0.064 × platelet count (104/mm3)] + [0.005 × AST (U/L)] + [0.463 × gamma globulin (g/dL)].

 Fibro test: It includes certain parameters like age, gender, haptoglobin, a2 macroglobulins, apolipoprotein A1, GGT, and serum bilirubin[66,67].
 This is considered as a most validated marker for detecting liver fibrosis[68,69].

-Acti test: A simple addition of ALT in fibrotest was made which reflects liver fibrosis as well as necro-inflammatory activity[70,71].
-Acti test is the parameter that was initially validated for patients with chronic hepatitis B and C. It was used in collaboration with the fibro test as an alternative to liver biopsy.
-The Acti test combines five components of the Fibro-test and ALT.
-The assessment is crucial for treatment prescription especially with moderate or severe necro-inflammatory activity as well as in cirrhotic patients.
+Acti test: A simple addition of ALT in Fibrotest was made which reflects liver fibrosis as well as necro-inflammatory activity[70,71].
+Acti test is a parameter that was initially validated for patients with chronic hepatitis B and C. It was used in collaboration with the Fibrotest as an alternative to liver biopsy.
+The Acti test combines five components of the Fibrotest and ALT.
+The assessment is crucial for treatment prescription especially in patients with moderate or severe necro-inflammatory activity as well as cirrhotic patients.

-Tests for NAFLD: Initially, the simplest test by using age, BMI, platelet count, ALT: AST ratio, Serum albumin, and glycemic status[72].
+Tests for NAFLD: Initially, the simplest test was developed by using age, BMI, platelet count, ALT: AST ratio, serum albumin, and glycemic status[72].
 AUC was calculated as 0.88 with an NPV of 93%.
 Steato test was later proposed by combining fibrotest and Acti test[73].
-A cut-off value was fixed at 0.7 with 90% specificity.
+A cut-off value was fixed at 0.7 with a 90% specificity.

-MICRORNA AND ITS BIOSYNTHESIS
+MICRORNAS AND THEIR BIOSYNTHESIS

-It is also nowadays considered a potential biomarker in assessing liver fibrosis.
-MicroRNAs (miRNAs) are considered the small non-coding strands of RNA, responsible for the regulation of the expression of genes after the transcription process.
-The miRNAs usually target and regulate the biological processes and then influence the complex programs of the expression of genes in several cellular processes[74].
-Notably, the miRNA is deemed the principal regulator that controls main cell functions in several physiological and pathophysiological processes.
+MicroRNAs (miRNAs) are also nowadays considered potential biomarkers in assessing liver fibrosis.
+They are small non-coding strands of RNA, responsible for the regulation of the expression of genes after the transcription process.
+They usually target and regulate the biological processes and then influence the complex programs of the expression of genes in several cellular processes[74].
+Notably, miRNAs are deemed principal regulators that control main cell functions in several physiological and pathophysiological processes.

-The biogenesis of the miRNA is made up of two cleavage pathways; after that forming the mature miRNA, there is one nuclear and one cytoplasmic.
+The biogenesis of miRNAs is made up of two cleavage pathways; after forming the mature miRNA, there is one nuclear and one cytoplasmic.
 The miRNA precursors are sorted into different pathways.
-However, the process is unclear but appears to be determined by the site through which the miRNA originates, the sequence, and even the thermodynamic stability[75].
-Regulatory functions of the miRNA occur through the silencing complex induced by RNA, specific for a particular miRNA.
+However, the process is unclear but appears to be determined by the site where the miRNA originates, the sequence, and even the thermodynamic stability[75].
+Regulatory functions of miRNAs occur through the silencing complex induced by RNA, specific for a particular miRNA.